 - 5. The Flynn Lowney Irrigation Ditch crosses the property from roughly the center of the northern boundary running southwest to the western boundary.
-An irrigation ditch is also located along part of the north boundary of the property.
-(Project Summary, Subdivision Application pages 8-9) - 6.
-The preliminary plat sheets show culverts are planned to be installed where the Flynn Lowney Ditch intersects planned roadways and easements to provide for access and maintenance of the ditches.
-(Preliminary Plat) - 7.
+An irrigation ditch is also located along part of the north boundary of the property. - 6.
+The preliminary plat sheets show culverts are planned to be installed where the Flynn Lowney Ditch intersects planned roadways and easements to provide for access and maintenance of the ditches. - 7.
 Fifteen proposed lots numbered F332 through F346 are encumbered by the irrigation ditch to the extent the lots are undevelopable at present.
 These lots are labeled on the phasing plan as W7, the last potential lots to be created.
 The application states there is only one downstream user of the irrigation water and discussion has occurred to possibly abandon and vacate the ditch at the discretion of the Hellgate Valley Irrigation Company.
-If the ditch remains, the lots in this phase will not be developed.
-(Project Summary, Subdivision Application pages 9-10, October 15, 2019 letter from the Hellgate Valley Irrigation Ditch Company) - 8.
+If the ditch remains, the lots in this phase will not be developed. - 8.
 The property owner has no rights to the irrigation water.
 Future homeowners in this subdivision would not have any rights to the irrigation ditch water either.
 There is a note on the plat which indicates this, and it is also specified in the covenants.
-(Project Summary, Subdivision Application pages 8 and 9, Preliminary Plat, Covenants)

-- This subdivision would prevent use of productive soils for agriculture.
+- 1. This subdivision would prevent use of productive soils for agriculture.
 However, the property is zoned for residential use and is planned for urban scale residential development. - 2.
-No impacts to agricultural water users or water user facilities are foreseen as a result of this subdivision.
+City Council determined that no impacts to agricultural water users or water user facilities are foreseen as a result of this subdivision.